-- To be eligible to participate in the BKBM Trading Window, a Price-Maker must meet the Price-maker Eligibility Criteria above and must be confirmed by the NZFBF Board as a Price-maker in the BKBM Trading Window, thereby being bound by these Operating Rules and Principles; - 2.
+- To be eligible to participate in the BKBM Trading Window, a Price-Maker must meet the Price-Maker Eligibility Criteria above in section 6.1 and must be confirmed by the NZFBF Board as a Price-maker in the BKBM Trading Window, thereby being bound by these Operating Rules and Principles; - 2.
 Price action must display the intention to transact; - 3.
 This means that a price entered by a Price-maker into the market must enable the market sufficient time to transact on that price; - 4.
 Gapping of prices is not permitted.
 A Price-maker must enter the first price at the Broker MID and then may only move the bid or offer 1 basis point at a time.
-Each move must give sufficient time for the market to transact (i.e., 10 seconds).
+Each move must give sufficient time for the market to transact (i.e., 10 seconds), subsequently there should be no price movement in the final 10 seconds of the rate set window.
 Brokers will not accept a price in breach of this rule; - 5.
 Sellers that issue Prime Bank Bill Paper must be willing to offer their own paper.
 Sellers that do not issue Prime Bank Bill Paper must be able to offer three lines of Prime Bank Bill Paper at all times throughout the BKBM Trading Window in order to take a market choice or inverse (i.e., offer at the same level or at a higher level than the lowest bid); - 6.
-To be a valid offer, the paper that is being offered must be able to be bought by a minimum of three other Price-makers in the BKBM Trading Window at all times throughout the BKBM Trading Window.
+To be a valid offer, the paper that is being offered must be able to be bought by a minimum of three other Price-makers at all times throughout the BKBM Trading Window.
 Sellers who hold non-valid paper under this rule may give bids during the BKBM Trading Window once they have ascertained the buyer has a line available for the paper being offered and, providing they do not take the market inverse in doing so;

-- 7. Buyers must be able to buy a minimum of four lines of Prime Bank Bill Paper at all times throughout the BKBM Trading Window.
+- 7. Buyers must be able to always buy a minimum of four lines of Prime Bank Bill Paper throughout the BKBM Trading Window.
 For the sake of clarity, a Price-maker needs to be able to accept a minimum of three lines of Prime Bank Bill Paper plus their own.
-Buyers who have insufficient lines available may pay offers during the BKBM Trading Window once they have ascertained they have available line on the paper being offered, and providing they do not take the market inverse in doing so; - 8.
-The minimum parcel of bills during the set is \$20 million in the 1- to 6-month maturities; - 9.
+Buyers who have insufficient lines available may pay offers during the BKBM Trading Window once they have ascertained they have line available on the paper being offered, and providing they do not take the market inverse in doing so; - 8.
+The minimum parcel of bills during the set is \$20 million in the one-to-six-month maturities; - 9.
 Price-makers shall not initiate a non-valid BKBM trade during the BKBM Trading Window; and, - 10.
-Price-makers commit to providing two-way pricing in the 1-, 3- and 6-month tenors via the broker venue.
+Price-makers commit to providing two-way pricing in the one-, three-, and six-month tenors via the broker venue. - NZFBF, in consultation with NZFBF's BKBM Committee, may widen the spread for BKBM pricing (see 6.1 (3)) in times of low liquidity or market stress, or as required.